ConjurTech/slate/source/includes/api/_balances.html.md

 ## Description

 There are two types of balances.
-  Wallet balance represents funds present in your wallet.
+  Wallet balance represents tokens present in your wallet.
-  Contract balance represents funds present in the Switcheo smart contract.
+  Contract balance represents tokens present in the Switcheo smart contract.

+Trading on Switcheo Exchange can only be done using your contract balance.

 ## Get the balance of an address